The Australian Adventure Activity Standards (AAS) suggests four ways on how to make sure leaders have the right skills and knowledge.

 - peer recognition and verification process.

 A combination of pathways may be used.”
-(Core Standard v1.7 page 37)
+(Core Good Practice Guide v1.8.1 page 29

 A very common means of determining leader competence is via a “peer recognition and verification process”.
 This usually has a member or members who are competent and experienced leaders, verifying a potential leader’s skills and knowledge before they are can lead dependent groups.